How Trading Foundations Work Together: Building a Simple, Structured Approach

 2. Execution Mechanics: How Trades Work

-Market Hours → when movement actually happens
+• Market Hours → when the market is active

-Spread → the cost of entering a trade
+• Spread → the cost of entering a trade

 This layer answers: